- Sprinkles are small pieces of confectionery that are widely used for decorative purposes or to add extra texture to desserts.

 Even though sprinkles are usually made from gluten free ingredients, they may still be subject to cross-contamination and ingredients changes.

-If you are celiac or suffer from gluten intolerance, make sure to take your time and always check labels carefully.
-It is the only way to avoid unpleasant surprises and know exactly what you are about to ingest.
+If you have celiac or suffer from gluten intolerance, make sure to take your time and always check labels carefully.
+It is the only way to avoid unpleasant surprises and know exactly what you are about to use.